McSinyx/IntroClass/README.md

 To run the blackbox or whitebox test suites against a compiled submission, use the `blackbox_test.sh` and `whitebox_test.sh` scripts in a submission directory.
+For property-based testing, run the `tests/property` scripts in the parent directory.
 This is described in detail in the Running section.

 A submission directory also contains the Genprog and AE log files produced during our experiments in the paper "The ManyBugs and IntroClass Benchmarks